clintz1/spring-boot-angular/README.md

 ## My Spring Boot Angular Docker Project

+1. To build the frontend angular docker image,navigate to /usr/main/js/application and run docker build -t angular-frontend:ver2.0 .

+   To run the frontend docker container type

+      docker run -p 4200:80  angular-frontend:ver1.0

+2. To build the backend spring-boot docker image,navigate to /usr/main/js/application and run docker build -t spring-boot-backend:ver1.0 .

+   To run the backend docker container type

+      docker run -p 8080:8080  spring-boot-backend:ver1.0

+3. Go to your browser and type localhost:4200 to run the application

-To run this project using container, do the following
+To run this project using docker-compose, do the following

 1. Clone this project to a your PC

 2. Run the command docker-compose up --build (after first time you can ignore the build flag subsequently)

 3. Go to your browser and type localhost:4200 to run the application

 4. To close the application, run docker-compose down in a terminal